Meet Our Portland Community

 “Don’t ask what the world needs.
 Ask what makes you come alive and go do it.
 Because what the world truly needs is people who have come alive.” – Howard Thurman

 After taking his own “gap year”, Ethan returned to Willamette University and quickly graduated in 2001 with a dual degree in English and Philosophy and a minor in Environmental Science.
-Ethan has been a key speaker at the City of Portland’s Tri-County Diversity Conference, the International Baccalaureate program for the state of Colorado, HECA (Higher Education Consultants of America), and many high schools and alternative education programs.
-He has led countless leadership training seminars, is the Executive Director of the International Carpe Diem Foundation (Carpe Diem’s non-profit wing), and is on the board of trustees for Project Aasha (meaning “Hope” in Hindi).
-He reads, spends too much time contemplating the meaning of life, and holds certificates by the ManKind Project and Byron Katie, as well as having been trained in the works of Gary Zukov and Drs.
-Gay and Kathlyn Hendricks.
+Ethan has been a speaker at the City of Portland’s Tri-County Diversity Conference, the National Honor Society, the International Baccalaureate program for the state of Colorado, IECA & HECA, the International Partnership for Service-Learning, and many high schools and alternative education programs.
+He has led countless leadership training seminars, founded Carpe Mundi (Carpe Diem’s non-profit wing), and much more.

 Hansell’s goal is to have visited at least as many counties as her age, so roughly one new country a year.
 At the moment she is four countries ahead.
 Next stop: Turkey?